Skip to content

 The tooling right now is focused on two things: what goes into the context window before the agent starts (specs, plans, context engineering), and how to route work between agents (message buses, state machines).
 Both important.

-But the rest?
-Validation, learning, the refinement loop that makes each successive context window smarter?
-Almost nobody's building it.
+Validation, learning, the refinement loop that makes each successive context window smarter: almost nobody's building it.
 You write the spec.
 You run the plan.
 The agent pushes code.
 Then what?
 You eyeball it.
 You run it again when something breaks.
 You fix the same bug from last week because the agent doesn't remember solving it.
 The refinement loop, the actual work, you're still doing entirely by hand.

 It's like molding clay on a wheel.
-You shape it, check it, reshape it, check it again.
-That's not a failure of the process.
-That's the process.
+Shape it, check it, reshape it, check it again.
+That is the process.
 Right now, most of the tooling stops after the first shape.

 I spent months testing every framework, every approach, every tool I could find.
 I kept running into the same three gaps, all context problems:

 Validation.
-Not "does it compile" validation.
-Judgment validation.
+Judgment validation, not "does it compile" validation.
 Your spec said "add middleware."
 Your codebase has three middleware stacks.
 Nobody asked "what could go wrong?" before the agent picked one and wrote 400 lines against it.
 After it built the thing, nobody checked whether the edge cases were handled.
 The happy path looked beautiful.
-Everything else?
-Broken.
+Everything else was broken.
 The validation context was never loaded.

 Closing the loop.
 What did this session teach us?
 What should we work on next?
-That extraction step, pulling learnings out of the work and feeding them back so the next context window starts smarter, is where compounding happens.
-It's the part everyone skips.
+That extraction step is where compounding happens.
+Everyone skips it.

 How AgentOps Was Born